 Guests occasionally may want to make changes at the last minute, even after having arrived in Costa Rica.
 These changes involve a considerable amount of extra work requiring a series of phone calls, emails and printed documents.
 For this reason, Costa Rica Expeditions charges $75.00 for each change made to the vacation after final services have been confirmed.
 This fee is in addition to any costs or penalties imposed by the companies impacted by the newly requested or cancelled services.

-The rates that Costa Rica Expeditions receives from lodging and other suppliers of services may be the same or even higher than the prices that the suppliers offer the public via the Internet or other channels of distribution.
-The prices we charge reflect our costs and a reasonable profit for our services in planning and operating the trip.
-We do not claim that individual services that may appear to be or actually be similar to the services we resell can never by obtained for prices lower than ours.
+The rates that Costa Rica Expeditions receives for lodging and other suppliers of services may be the same or even higher than the prices that the suppliers offer the public via the Internet or other channels of distribution.

 INSURANCE: TRIP CANCELLATION AND TRAVEL PROTECTION: